Dimensional Fund Advisors LP Sells 15,140 Shares of Netflix, Inc. (NASDAQ:NFLX)

-Dimensional Fund Advisors LP decreased its stake in shares of Netflix, Inc. (NASDAQ:NFLX – Free Report) by 1.9% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 800,904 shares of the Internet television network’s stock after selling 15,140 shares during the quarter.
-Dimensional Fund Advisors LP owned about 0.18% of Netflix worth $352,769,000 as of its most recent filing with the Securities & Exchange Commission.
+Dimensional Fund Advisors LP lowered its position in shares of Netflix, Inc. (NASDAQ:NFLX – Free Report) by 1.9% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 800,904 shares of the Internet television network’s stock after selling 15,140 shares during the period.
+Dimensional Fund Advisors LP owned 0.18% of Netflix worth $352,769,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors also recently modified their holdings of the company.
-BlackRock Inc. increased its holdings in Netflix by 3.4% during the 1st quarter.
-BlackRock Inc. now owns 28,671,174 shares of the Internet television network’s stock worth $9,905,317,000 after purchasing an additional 938,849 shares in the last quarter.
-FMR LLC grew its holdings in Netflix by 0.4% during the first quarter.
-FMR LLC now owns 23,564,250 shares of the Internet television network’s stock worth $8,140,977,000 after buying an additional 92,075 shares in the last quarter.
-State Street Corp raised its position in Netflix by 0.4% in the 1st quarter.
-State Street Corp now owns 16,195,490 shares of the Internet television network’s stock valued at $5,595,196,000 after buying an additional 62,507 shares during the last quarter.
-Bank Julius Baer & Co.
-Ltd Zurich lifted its stake in Netflix by 305,647.4% during the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 15,168,128 shares of the Internet television network’s stock valued at $6,681,409,000 after acquiring an additional 15,163,167 shares in the last quarter.
-Finally, Geode Capital Management LLC lifted its stake in Netflix by 1.9% during the 1st quarter.
-Geode Capital Management LLC now owns 8,207,971 shares of the Internet television network’s stock valued at $2,828,545,000 after acquiring an additional 149,714 shares in the last quarter.
-Institutional investors and hedge funds own 79.95% of the company’s stock.
+Other institutional investors have also added to or reduced their stakes in the company.
+Fairfield Bush & CO. raised its position in shares of Netflix by 26.5% in the first quarter.
+Fairfield Bush & CO. now owns 2,446 shares of the Internet television network’s stock valued at $916,000 after buying an additional 512 shares in the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. increased its stake in Netflix by 21.3% during the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 480,044 shares of the Internet television network’s stock worth $179,820,000 after acquiring an additional 84,179 shares during the period.
+Sequoia Financial Advisors LLC raised its holdings in Netflix by 14.2% in the 1st quarter.
+Sequoia Financial Advisors LLC now owns 2,922 shares of the Internet television network’s stock valued at $1,094,000 after acquiring an additional 363 shares in the last quarter.
+Candriam Luxembourg S.C.A. raised its holdings in Netflix by 6.9% in the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 36,336 shares of the Internet television network’s stock valued at $13,610,000 after acquiring an additional 2,358 shares in the last quarter.
+Finally, Brown Brothers Harriman & Co. lifted its position in shares of Netflix by 13.1% during the 1st quarter.
+Brown Brothers Harriman & Co. now owns 3,808 shares of the Internet television network’s stock valued at $1,426,000 after acquiring an additional 441 shares during the period.
+79.95% of the stock is currently owned by institutional investors.

 Analysts Set New Price Targets